Self-governing colony: North America (1619–1949)

-Australasia (1852–1907)
+Australia and Oceania (1852–1907)

-In Australasia, the term self-governing colony is widely used by historians and constitutional lawyers in relation to the political arrangements in the seven British settler colonies of Australasia — New South Wales, New Zealand, Queensland, South Australia, Tasmania, Victoria and Western Australia — between 1852 and 1901, when the six Australian colonies agreed to Federation and became a Dominion.
-New Zealand remained a separate colony until 1907, when it too became a Dominion.
+In Australia, the term self-governing colony is widely used by historians and constitutional lawyers in relation to the political arrangements in the British settler colonies of Australasia — New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia — between 1852 and 1901, when the six colonies agreed to Federation and became a Dominion.

+In 1852, the British Parliament passed The New Zealand Constitution Act, paving the way for a central New Zealand government with an elected General Assembly (Parliament) and six provincial governments.
+The General Assembly first met in 1854.
+Provincial governments were abolished in 1877.
+New Zealand had the option in 1901 of becoming a state within the new Australian Federation, but there was major opposition to the idea.
+In 1907, New Zealand gained the status of Dominion.

 Southern Africa (1852–1980)

 In southern Africa, the Cape Colony was granted representative government in 1852, followed by responsible government in 1872.
 Natal became self-governing in 1893, Transvaal in 1906 and Orange River Colony in 1908.
 These four colonies were united as a unitary Dominion, the Union of South Africa, in 1910).
 Southern Rhodesia (later Zimbabwe), became a self-governing colony in 1923.

 Europe (1921–1964)

 Malta was also a self-governing colony between 1921 and 1933, 1947 and 1958, and 1962 until independence two years later.